 23 – Spy Klaus Fuchs loses his British citizenship.

 26 – US legislation changes to restrict Presidents to two terms (a maximum of eight years in office).

 28 – In New Zealand, the Waterside Workers Union is deregistered, and a state of emergency declared.

 09 – A bill is approved in the UK to make a separation for seven years sufficient grounds for divorce.

 09 – Herbert Morrison replaces Ernest Bevin as British Foreign Secretary.
 Bevin becomes Lord Privy Seal.

-12 - In Washington, alleged spy Alger Hiss loses his Supreme Court appeal against his conviction for perjury.
+12 – In Washington, former State Department official and alleged spy Alger Hiss loses his Supreme Court appeal against his conviction for perjury.

-13 - Israel claim $1.5 billion in war reparations from Germany.
+13 – Israel claims $1.5 billion in war reparations from Germany.

 14 – UN troops recapture Seoul.